Kruj06/Variation-Structurale-du-Riz/scripts/Quality and Control of Reads.md

 ##  FASTQC

-#### Create a “qc” directory in the working directory in which quality control results will be stored.
+#### Create a qc/ directory in the working directory in which quality control results will be stored.

 ```bash
 mkdir -p /home/rkouke/Project_Riz/qc